-When a person informs a University official of a sexual assault, domestic violence, dating violence or stalking incident, the University is obligated to promptly investigate the incident.
-EWU police will follow up with the alleged victim or witness, and will assist any student who requests assistance in notifying the police.
-The victim is not obligated to pursue legal or university remedies and may choose to use any or all reporting options.
-Victims may pursue both a criminal complaint and an administrative complaint consecutively or concurrently.
-Per EWU policy, the university encourages students to report incidents of sexual misconduct without fear of consequences for having possessed or consumed alcohol and/or drugs at the time of the incident.
-The university' primary concern is to address student safety, discrimination and sexual misconduct.
-The university does not condone drinking, use of illegal drugs or other violations of law or university policy; however, the university generally will not pursue Student Conducts Code allegations against a complainant for alcohol or drug use and/or possession at the time of the reported sexual misconduct.
-This amnesty does not extend to other potential violations of the Student Conduct code.
+The university encourages student to report incidents of sexual misconduct without fear of consequences for having possessed or consumed alcohol and/or drugs at the time of the incident.

+The university's primary concern is to address student safety, discrimination and sexual misconduct.
+The university does not condone drinking, use of illegal drugs, or other violations of law or university policy; however, the university generally will not pursue Student Conduct Code allegations against a complainant for alcohol or drug use and/or possession at the time of the reported sexual misconduct.
+This amnesty does not extend to other potential violations of the Student Conduct Code.
 This limited amnesty is applicable only to university Student Conduct Code proceedings and is at the university's discretion.
-The University will report allegations of harassment or sexual misconduct to law enforcement or other authorities consistent with federal, state, and local law.